 SAMHSA: 1-800-662-HELP (4357)

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is a United States government organization that provides extensive information and resources to people with meth addiction.
-The SAMHSA helpline offers referrals to meth rehabs in your area.
+The SAMHSA helpline offers referrals to meth rehabs nationwide.
 The hotline operates 24/7, and operators are bilingual in English and Spanish.

 National Suicide Prevention Lifeline: 1-800-273-TALK (8255)